vzeizer/Udacity_MLEng_Azure_Project2/README.md

 ## Screen Recording

-The link to the screencast, summarizing all the steps provided in the project, is provided here.
+The link to the screencast, summarizing all the steps provided in the project, is provided [here](https://www.youtube.com/watch?v=PEGoYmDrc04).
+I apologize for noises in the audio, that is must be some issue with my laptop... but one can understand clearly what I've said.

 ## Standout Suggestions